Welcome to Ants class!

 In Ants Class

-In Ants Class we focus on the Prime Areas of Learning from the Early Years Foundation Stage Framework (EYFS).
-They include; Personal, Social and Emotional Development (PSED), Communication and Language (C&L) and Moving and Handling (MH).
-We believe that if a child is exposed to these Prime Areas of learning they are then able to develop as young, excitable and confident learners.
-We look at creating a welcoming and comfortable environment where both children and Parents/Carers feel happy and safe.
+In Ants Class we focus on the Prime Areas of Learning from the Early Years Foundation Stage Framework (EYFS), as well as exploring the specific areas, as the children investigate their interests and build their skills as they grow closer to achieving their next steps.
+The Prime Areas include Personal, Social and Emotional Development (PSED), Communication and Language (C&L) and Moving and Handling (MH).
+The specific areas include Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+We believe that if a child is exposed to these areas of learning through activities and play that they show interest in and enjoy, then they will be able to develop as young, excitable, and confident learners, as they are able to better retain information and develop new knowledge.
+We look at creating a welcoming and comfortable environment where both children and parents/carers feel happy and safe.

 How we learn